 My involvement with LWC Wales began in 2010 when my partner and I decided to start a family.
 As a same-sex couple, we required a sperm donor and I signed up for an Inseminar meeting which I heard advertised on the local radio.
 A month later our journey began.

 That year I had two IUI treatments with donor sperm, both of which failed.
-So on the advice of my consultant we decided to try IVF, and a mild form available in Cardiff known as IVF Lite.
+So on the advice of my consultant we decided to try IVF.
 Dr Thackare, my consultant, was amazing and I put all of my trust in her.

 I only had two fertilised eggs from my treatment and Dr Thackare’s words still ring in my ears: ‘It’s quality that matters, not quantity.’
 At the end of January 2011 I had a positive pregnancy result and went on to have my son in September.
 The clinic staff were thrilled to meet my little bundle when I took him in for a visit soon after his birth and he was presented with a LWC teddy.